Evaluation of Blood Vessel Segmentation Methods on Hard-to-Detect Vascular Structures: Introduction

-We propose a simple methodology to calculate the \emph{local vessel salience} (LVS) index for each pixel belonging to the vasculature\footnote{The code of the developed methodologies is available at \url{https://github.com/jpparella/vessel_algorithm}}.
-The index quantifies the expected difficulty in segmenting a given blood vessel region.
-The calculation of the index involves a careful definition of sampling regions to compare the local intensity of the vessel and its immediate background.
-The LVS index is then used to define a metric quantifying the accuracy of segmentation algorithms at low-salience regions, which we call \emph{low-salience recall} (LSRecall).
-The metric corresponds to the recall of an algorithm at difficult regions to segment.
+However, significant variations in saliency between vessels and the background are common, as illustrated in Figure~\ref{f:examples}.
+While global metrics and topology-aware measures like clDice evaluate general quality, they fail to isolate an algorithm's performance on hard-to-detect, low-salience structures.
+Because standard metrics aggregate performance across the entire image, predominant high-contrast vessels heavily bias the final score, masking localized failures.
+Small discontinuities along low-salience vessels can fundamentally alter the connectivity of the extracted network, yet their impact is often diluted in global metrics.

-The LSRecall metric can provide important information regarding segmentation accuracy for downstream tasks involving blood vessel connectivity analyses.
-For instance, we show that samples having similar Dice and recall scores for a segmentation algorithm can have largely distinct LSRecall.
-We also show that CNNs trained using different techniques can result in similar Dice and recall but different LSRecall values.
+To address this limitation, we introduce the Local Vessel Salience (LVS) index for each vascular pixel.
+The index quantifies the expected difficulty of segmenting a specific vessel region by comparing local vessel intensity with the immediate background.
+We subsequently use this index to define the mean Low-Salience Recall (mLSR), a metric that quantifies the average recall within challenging vessel segments\footnote{Code available at \url{https://github.com/jpparella/vessel_salience}}.
+The mLSR provides critical insights into segmentation performance for tasks sensitive to vascular connectivity.
+Our results demonstrate that for all analyzed methods, the mLSR is significantly lower than standard recall, indicating a consistent failure to recover low-salience vessels.

-Furthermore, we also propose a salience augmentation technique that randomly reduces the LVS index of blood vessel segments when training CNNs, creating samples that are more challenging to segment.
-The technique also allows creating discontinuities on blood vessel segments, that is, regions with LVS index equal to zero.
-An adjustable parameter can be used to set the length of the discontinuity.
-We show that the proposed augmentation can significantly improve the LSRecall of neural networks.
+Furthermore, we present a salience-based data augmentation technique designed to improve network robustness in these regions.
+The augmentation discourages the network's reliance on local contrast by artificially degrading the LVS of specific vessel segments and simulating realistic discontinuities during training.
+This encourages the model to infer vessel presence based on the global continuity of the vascular tree.
+We demonstrate that this targeted approach is promising in scenarios with limited training data.

-The remainder of the text is organized as follows.
-Previous studies related to the proposed methodology are discussed in Section~\ref{sec:related}.
-The definition of the LVS index is provided in Section~\ref{s:lvs}.
-The LSRecall is presented in Section~\ref{s:lsrecall} and the proposed augmentation procedure is defined in Section~\ref{s:lsaug}.
-Section~\ref{s:results} contains the results of the respective methodologies and Section~\ref{s:conclusion} presents the conclusions of the study.
+The remainder of this paper is organized as follows: Section~\ref{sec:related} discusses related work; Section~\ref{s:lvs} defines the LVS index; Section~\ref{s:lsrecall} and Section~\ref{s:lsaug} present the mLSR score and the augmentation procedure, respectively; Section~\ref{s:results} details the experimental results; and Section~\ref{s:conclusion} concludes the study.